Keeping Your Pet Safe During Firework Season

 What are fireworks?

 Fireworks are low-explosive pyrotechnics used around the world to celebrate cultural and religious festivities.
-In the UK, they are traditionally used to celebrate Guy Fawkes night, also known as Bonfire Night, on the 5th November.
-They are also commonly used to celebrate other winter festivities, such as Diwali, New Years Eve, and Chinese New Year.
+In the UK, they are traditionally used to celebrate Guy Fawkes Night, also known as Bonfire Night, on 5th November.
+They are also commonly used to celebrate other winter festivities, such as Diwali, New Year's Eve, and Chinese New Year.
 Laws have been tightened in the UK since 2005, with fireworks only allowed to be sold between set dates, and to people over the age of 18.
 Unfortunately, this does not stop fireworks being let off outside of displays throughout the winter months.
 There is increasing popularity for “silent fireworks” as these are less noisy, but not completely silent.

 In 2023, there were approximately 12 million dogs in the UK, living in just over 30% of households[1].
 Studies in both the UK and New Zealand have reported that approximately half of dogs show some behavioural signs of fear when exposed to fireworks or similar loud sounds[2], suggesting up to 6 million dogs in the UK could be experiencing fear during firework season[3].
 This is a major concern, and one which has prompted the Dogs Trust to conduct a study in conjunction with the University of Salford, aiming to better understand dog behaviour in response to firework noise[4].
 Check out a summary of the study's findings so far.